Local comedians share their views on the Will Smith & Chris Rock saga

 Local comedians, Masood Boomgaard, Siv Ngesi and “Aunty Shamilla” portrayed by Prev Reddy shared their views.

-Boomgaard who has performed hundreds of comedy shows in various countries around the world said that he wan’t sure if the slap was real or staged.
+Boomgaard who has performed hundreds of comedy shows in various countries around the world said that he wasn’t sure if the slap was real or staged.

 After watching it a few times he said a part of him still thinks it was staged for theatrical reasons and to boost Oscar ratings which have fallen dramatically.